 - Provide verification of exercise sessions (available through Campus Recreation)

 Reimbursements will be processed within 30 days of receipt.
 Any reimbursed amount may be considered income and subject to state and federal taxes.

-The Health and Wellness Incentive Reimbursement Pilot Program is currently open to University benefit-eligible faculty and staff (temporary hourly University employees are not eligible for this pilot program).
+The Health and Wellness Incentive Reimbursement Program is currently open to University benefit-eligible faculty and staff (temporary hourly University employees are not eligible for this pilot program).
 Binghamton University Dining, Barnes & Noble and Campus Pre-School employees are also eligible for this pilot program.
 Research Foundation employees are not eligible for this program since they presently have a similar program available.

 If you are unsure about your eligibility status for this pilot program, we encourage you to call Sara DeClemente-Hammoud with Human Resources at (607) 777-4939 for clarification BEFORE purchasing your fitness membership.

 Benefits to participating in an employee fitness reimbursement program may include improved physical and mental health, improved productivity, increased job satisfaction and lower personal medical costs.
 One recent study found that employees who participated in a similar program exercised three times as often as those who did not participate and were twice as likely to maintain their exercise routine after the membership term ended.